ShrishtiRaizada/1913116_DMWAssignment/README.md

-## Simple Implementation Apriori Algorithm with **Minimum Support 60%** on a dataset having 10 transactions
+## Simple Implementation of Apriori Algorithm with **Minimum Support of 60%** on a dataset having 10 transactions

 Apriori is an Algorithm to finds Frequent itemset with support > minimum support.
 Support = Occurences.